Here’s How to Easily install SSL Certificate on cPanel/WHM

 Step 8: Click on Install Certificate button.

-All done?
+Were all done?
 Good job.
 It wasn’t as hard as you first thought, was it?

 If you want to be sure of SSL installation, use our SSL checker tool to make sure you’ve installed it correctly.